top of page

 What Does Year 7 English Involve?

-In most schools, students are introduced to a range of texts, from modern novels to poetry and sometimes even a bit of Shakespeare.
-They’ll explore character, plot and themes and start learning how to analyse texts more deeply.
+In most schools, Year 7 students are introduced to a range of texts.
+This includes modern novels, poetry and even a bit of Shakespeare.
+They’ll explore character, plot and themes while learning to analyse texts more deeply.

-On the writing side, they’ll be expected to produce both creative and non-fiction pieces, focusing on structure, vocabulary and clarity.
-Grammar and punctuation are revisited and built upon too.
-There’s also a growing emphasis on developing opinions and being able to explain those clearly; whether that’s through writing or class discussion.
+On the writing side, they need to produce both creative and non-fiction pieces.
+Students focus on structure, vocabulary, and clarity during writing exercises.
+Moreover, grammar and punctuation are revisited and built upon.
+There is a growing emphasis on developing opinions and being able to explain them clearly, whether through writing or class discussions.

-It can sound like a lot, but it’s all taught with the understanding that students are still settling in.
-The aim isn’t to overwhelm them - it’s to stretch their skills gradually and build confidence along the way.
+While this can sound overwhelming, it’s all taught with an understanding that students are still settling in.
+The aim isn’t to overwhelm them; it’s to stretch their skills gradually and build confidence along the way.

 How Can You Help Your Child With Year 7 English?